msalhab96/SNR-Estimation-Using-Deep-Learning/README.md

 # Training
 To train the model follow the steps below:
-1. preprocess all the audio files and make sure all of them are single channled audios
+1. Preprocess all the audio files and make sure all of them are single channeled audios
-2. change the configuration in the config/configs.yaml file
+2. Change the configuration in the config/configs.yaml file
-3. run `python train.py` to train from scratch or `python train.py checkpoint=path/to/checkpoint` to train the model from a checkpoint
+3. Run `python train.py` to train from scratch or `python train.py checkpoint=path/to/checkpoint` to train the model from a checkpoint
+4. Run `tensorboard --logdir=logdir/` to monitor the training (optional)